yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/TI_Apps_Launcher_User_Guide.rst

 Using the Settings Button
 _________________________

-1. The Settings button on the left panel can be used to set docker's systemd-proxy and system proxy if your TI |__PART_FAMILY_DEVICE_NAMES__| SK is connected to a VPN.
+1. The Settings button on the left panel can be used to set docker's systemd-proxy and system proxy if your SK-EVM is connected to a VPN.

 2. Once the user clicks on the Settings button, it will ask for a HTTPS Proxy and No proxy values.